-WolfCop is about an alcoholic sheriff’s deputy who becomes a werewolf and uses his newfound powers to clean up his small town.
-It’s ridiculous in the best possible way.
+Ridiculous in the best way.
+An alcoholic sheriff’s deputy becomes a werewolf and uses his newfound powers to clean up his small town.

 Consider the transformation scene.
 A genre staple.
-Our protagonist, Lou, stumbles drunk into a dive bar bathroom.
-The change begins as he relieves himself.
-Lou lets out a howl.
+Our protagonist, Lou, stumbles drunk into a dingy dive-bar bathroom.
+As he relieves himself, Lou lets out a howl.
 His urine turns blood red as his penis sprouts hair and inflates like a trick balloon.

-In WolfCop, it’s not “What if a cop became a werewolf?”
+With WolfCop, it’s not “What if a cop became a werewolf?”
 It’s “What if a drunken cop stereotype became a werewolf super cop?”
-The resulting mishmash of cop drama and supernatural horror is a tone-perfect, greasy hamburger of a movie that clocks in at a scant seventy nine minutes.
+The resulting mishmash of cop drama and supernatural horror provides a tone-perfect, greasy hamburger of a movie that clocks in at a scant seventy-nine minutes.
+I loved it.

-But let’s face it, the bit about the ballooning penis already told you everything you needed to know, didn’t it?
+But the bit about the ballooning penis already told you everything you needed to know, didn’t it?
+Followed by Another WolfCop.